SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

         in the
         [ADT](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenadt_glosry.htm "Glossary Entry")
-        (that is, a source code editor, in contrast to a form-based editor)
+        (that is, a source code editor, in contrast to a form-based editor).
-    -   are, in contrast to External Views, supported by all database systems (that support the ABAP CDS characteristics).
+    -   are, in contrast to external views, supported by all database systems (that support the ABAP CDS characteristics).
 </details>